Let us help you find the best solution to fit your needs.View Products

-Each piece of our thermoplastic rubber is securely stitched to the backside of the hand.
+Each piece of our thermoplastic rubber is securely stitched to the backside of the glove.
 To maintain a full range of motion, our designs meticulously follow the anatomy of the hand.
 Our TPR is constructed in a variety of shapes and sizes to suit the purpose and use of the gloves.
 Heavy-duty jobs require more extensive impact protection covering a larger portion of hands than lighter-duty jobs.

 Glove Designs: Impact Dispersion

 TPR is expertly designed with precision in order to effectively disperse energy from an impact.
 Our unique design combines TPR attributes such as thickness, shape, hardness, softness, and color to produce the most effective impact glove in the world.